 Casio Men's EF527D-1AV "Edifice" Watch

-Features-wise, the Casio Edifice doesn't have any complicated features or steep learning curve.
+Features-wise, the Casio Edifice doesn't have any complicated features or a steep learning curve.
 It's comfortable, stylish, durable, and easy to use.

 - Great balance of durability, performance, and affordability